-According to the Bureau of Labor Statistics consumer price index, prices in 2019 are 45.90% higher than prices in 2000.
-The dollar experienced an average inflation rate of 2.01% per year during this period, meaning the real value of a dollar decreased.
+According to the Bureau of Labor Statistics consumer price index, today's prices in 2019 are 48.40% higher than average prices throughout 2000.
+The dollar experienced an average inflation rate of 2.10% per year during this period, meaning the real value of a dollar decreased.

 |CPI in 2000||172.200|

 This chart shows calculation of buying power equivalence, often referred to as "the value of a dollar" over time for $100 in 2000 (price index tracking began in 1635).